panoptesDev/panoptis-program-library/docs/src/stake-pool.md

 #### Withdraw stake

-Whenever the user wants to recover their SOL plus accrued rewards, they can provide their pool tokens in exchange for an activated stake account.
+Whenever the user wants to recover their SAFE plus accrued rewards, they can provide their pool tokens in exchange for an activated stake account.

 Let's withdraw 5 pool tokens from the stake pool.